 Sydney Motorsport Park

-Sydney Motorsport Park, formerly known as Eastern Creek Raceway, is Sydney's only permanent track and one of only two in Australia with an FIA Grade 2 International license.
+Sydney Motorsport Park, formerly known as Eastern Creek Raceway, is Sydney's only permanent track.

 Built and owned by the New South Wales Government, the circuit is operated by the Australian Racing Drivers Club.